 - Put a layer of soil at the bottom of the new pot.
 About 1″-3″ will do but every pot is different.

-- Water the soil evenly.
+- Now water the soil evenly.
 Water will sometimes pack soil so add more soil if needed.
 (Succulents usually aren’t watered when you re-pot).

 Re-potting is a shock to the system so don’t traumatize the plant even more.